lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 To prevent this and create a better user experience you should consider using dynamic import when you can.

 #### Dynamic import

 Dynamic import let you make import asynchronously.
 In some cases, it can be very useful to load a dependency only when needed.

-Exemple :
+Example :

-In this exemple, we import two elements from `my-library`.
+In this example, we import two elements from `my-library`.

 Imports are only made when the `loadLibrary` function is called.